cran/LikertMakeR/README.md

   A value of '2', or more, risks producing a matrix that is not positive-definite, so not feasible.

-  - **_precision_**: a value between '0' and '3' to add some random variation around the target Cronbach's Alpha.
+  - **_precision_**: a value between '0' and '3' to add some random
+  variation around the target Cronbach's Alpha.
   Default = '0'.
-  A value of '0' produces the desired _Alpha_ exact to two decimal places.
+  A value of '0' produces the desired _Alpha_, generally exact to two decimal places.
 Higher values produce increasingly random values around the desired _Alpha_.

 #### NOTE